tik0/footSwitchEventHandling/README.md

 ## Install

 1. Install udev rule from the `etc` folder and and make it available `sudo reload udev`
-2. Install the X11 config from the `etc` folder to disable the RDing devices
+2. Install the X11 config from the `etc` folder to disable the RDing devices, restart X later